Core i7-9700K vs Ryzen 7 5700U

 So, is Ryzen 7 5700U better than Core i7-9700K?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Core i7-9700K is ahead with a 17.9% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Ryzen 7 5700U pulls ahead with 7.7% better PassMark.
 Core i7-9700K also has the bigger cache pool with 50% larger total L3 cache (12 MB vs 8 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 7 5700U is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 7 5700U is the stronger fit.
 You are getting 7.7% better PassMark, backed by 8 cores and 16 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 7 5700U is the smarter buy by a wide margin for a fresh build.
-Ryzen 7 5700U is at an unclear MSRP at unclear MSRP versus $385 MSRP, and it gives you 7.7% better PassMark.
-Core i7-9700K only looks stronger on raw value math because it is extremely cheap, but that is mostly used-market pricing on an obsolete 2018 platform.
-Even with 100.0% better value on paper (37.4 vs 0.0 PassMark/$), it really only makes sense as a very cheap stopgap or a niche existing-platform option for someone already on LGA1151.
+Ryzen 7 5700U is still the much better call for a fresh build.
+Ryzen 7 5700U comes in at an unclear MSRP at unclear MSRP versus $385 MSRP, and it still gives you 7.7% better PassMark.
+Core i7-9700K only looks stronger on raw value math because it is extremely cheap, but that usually means used-market pricing on an obsolete 2018 platform.
+Even with 100.0% better value on paper (37.4 vs 0.0 PassMark/$), it really only makes sense as a cheap stopgap or a niche existing-platform option for someone already on LGA1151.

 Which one is more future-proof for 2026 and beyond?